 "Quinn is up in her room with a visitor right now, but you can go right on up," she said cheerfully, and physically ushered her toward the steps.

-But the woman had already taken off, apparently still in the midst of getting ready for this oh-so special date of hers.
+But Judy had already taken off, apparently still in the midst of getting ready for this oh-so special date of hers.
 Rachel arched a puzzled brow at her behavior, but decided to put it to nerves.
 After all, she was feeling spectacularly out of sorts herself, not knowing how Quinn would take this rather large step.
 She took a bracing breath and hurried up the steps, pausing only when she heard the low hum of a voice.
 Her steps faltered and she padded the rest of the way, only to freeze at the doorframe when she recognized the voice as Noah Puckerman's.